A Short Chronology of Pro-Life's Life

 1998: Resigned from LDS Church because the Church would not accept personhood status for the preborn child.

 1998: Christianna, the last of Pro-Life's 15 children is born, 7 from his previous wife, 8 from his current wife.

 2004: Changed middle name to Pro-Life, ran for State Legislature.
 Lost in general election with 22% of the vote.

 2006: Ran for Governor as Marvin Pro-Life Richardson, the name Pro-Life was not allowed on the ballot by Idaho Secretary of State so Pro-Life went to court and dropped the names Marvin and Richardson.
 Lost in general election.

 2008: Candidate for US Senate, the name Pro-Life on ballot with parentheses after Pro-Life (a person formerly known as Marvin Richardson).
 A special law was passed by the Idaho Legislature requiring the parenthetical information so that voters would not confuse Pro-Life as an idea or value.
 This law is an unconstitutional, ex-post facto law.
 Pro-Life would have agreed to the parentheses but was not asked.
 Typical of elected government officials to violate common courtesy and the Constitution.
 Lost in general election.

 2007: Pro-Life ran for Fire Commissioner as a write in.
 Received about a third of the vote but lost to the incumbent.

 2010: Pro-Life lost in the general election to the incumbent, Butch Otter, for a second time.
-Pro-life was last in a 5-way race.
+Pro-life was last in the race.

 2012: Pro-Life lost in the general election to incumbent Raul Labrador for US Representative, District 1.